Macrometacorp/macrometa-graph-example/README.md

-# ✨ Macrometa Gaph Example with JavaScript SDK ✨
+# ✨ Macrometa Graph Example with JavaScript SDK ✨

-## 👀 Overview

 This example demonstrates the ability of graph databases in analyzing and offering recommendations for items that are commonly purchased together.
 By